mathiasrw/argmate/README.md

 ## Notes
 - If you provide array kind of types (like string[]) you can trust the value is alwas an array.
 If no values provided the array is emptly.
 - If you provide the same alias to two parameters, the alias will stay with the first parameter you define.
+- Demonstrate how to use macros to pregenerate engineConfig to make things even faster. manual or via https://bun.sh/docs/bundler/macros - https://bun.sh/docs/bundler/macros#export-condition-macro

 ---